EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Introduction

 \section{Introduction}

 The theory of \emph{Fair Division} formalizes the classic problem of dividing a collection of resources to a set of participating players (referred to as \emph{agents}) in a \emph{fair} manner.
 This problem forms a key concern in the design of many social institutions and arises naturally in many real-world scenarios such as dividing business assets, assigning computational resources in a cloud computing environment, air traffic management, course assignments, divorce settlements, and so on (\cite{etkin2007spectrum,moulin2004fair,vossen2002fair,budish2012multi,pratt1990fair}).
-The fundamental problem of fair division lies at the crossroads of economics, social science, mathematics, and computer science, with its formal exploration beginning in 1948 \cite{steinhaus1948problem}.
+The theory of fair division lies at the crossroads of economics, social science, mathematics, and computer science, with its formal exploration beginning in 1948 by \citeauthor{steinhaus1948problem}, Banach, and Knaster.
 In recent years, this field has experienced a flourishing flow of research; see \cite{survey2023,brams1996fair,brandt2016handbook,robertson1998cake} for excellent expositions.